mjderooij/Generalized-Mixed-Reduced-Rank-Regression/README.md

 For the scripts to run properly, first you need to obtain the data from the the website of the European Union https:
 //europa.eu/eurobarometer/screen/home.
 The file code needed is ZA7953.

+The script analysis.R reproduces the analysis described in the manuscript.